wp-plugins/responsive-column-widgets/readme.txt

 == Screenshots ==

 1. ***Adding Widgets***
-2. ***Three-Two-Five Colums Combination Example***
+2. ***Three-Two-Five Columns Combination Example***
 3. ***Four Column Example***
 4. ***Responsiveness***

 == Changelog ==

+= 1.1.4.1 - 05/17/2013 =
+* Added: the option to enable/disable the Responsive Column Widget Box widget.
+* Added: the ability for the ResponsiveColumnWidgets() function to be called without a parameter.

-= 1.1.4 =
+= 1.1.4 - 05/13/2013 =
 * Fixed: a bug that updating the options in the General Options page caused the Areas to Load and Class Selector Names values to be empty.
 * Fixed: an issue that images in the plugin setting pages sometimes did not load properly.
-* Reduced: the memory usage in the plugin setting pages for servers with PHP 5.3 or below.
+* Reduced: the memory usage in the plugin setting pages for servers with PHP below 5.3.
 * Added: the Debug Mode option.

 = 1.1.3 - 05/10/2013 =